mountaincharlie/project-one-rock-climbing/README.md

     * The user's details are required inputs for the form and will prompt the user to enter a correct name/email address if they try to submit without.
     * There are radio inputs for the optional contact so that the user can submit a question or suggestion and this allows us to catagorise what kind of contact the user is making.
     * There are tickbox inputs for the optional newsletter signups so the user can choose which specific newsletters they may want to sign up to.
-* Contains a 'LET'S GO!" submit input to submit the form and a 'STAR AGAIN' reset input to reset the form.
+* Contains a 'LET'S GO!" submit input to submit the form and a 'START AGAIN' reset input to reset the form.

 ![Screenshot of The Chat With Us!
 Form](./assets/images/form.jpg "The Chat With Us!
 Form")